istio/istio.io/content/docs/setup/kubernetes/additional-setup/cni/index.md

 1. Install Kubernetes with the container runtime supporting CNI and `kubelet` configured with the main [CNI](https://github.com/containernetworking/cni) plugin enabled via `--network-plugin=cni`.
-    *  Kubernetes installations for AWS EKS, Azure AKS, and IBM Cloud IKS clusters have this capability.
+    *  AWS EKS, Azure AKS, and IBM Cloud IKS clusters have this capability.
     *  Google Cloud GKE clusters require that the [network-policy](https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy) feature is enabled to have Kubernetes configured with `network-plugin=cni`.